before & after

 Frequently asked questions

-- How much does breast augmentation surgery cost?
+- How much does breast augmentation surgery cost in Ottawa?

-Breast augmentation is a highly customized procedure, so no two surgeries are priced identically.
-We consider several factors when estimating the cost of breast augmentation, including the type of implants used, complexity of the procedure, and fees associated with the operating room and surgical staff.
+Our Ottawa breast augmentation procedure is highly customized, so no two surgeries are priced identically.
+We consider several factors when estimating the cost of breast augmentation, including the type of implants used, the complexity of the procedure, and the fees associated with the operating room and surgical staff.
 During your consultation, we offer you a written quote that reflects the details of your particular surgery.

 - What incisions do you offer?